We Value your privacy

 Targeting or Advertising cookies: These cookies are similar to performance cookies, in that they collect information about users’ behaviour.
 However, this information is used at individual user level to advertise products and services to users on the basis of the behavioural information collected.

-What cookies does the Julian Cousins Valuations website use?
+What cookies does the Julian Cousins & Associates website use?

 We use both Strictly Necessary and Performance cookies.